Luftare/shadow/README.md

 #### Server

+- frags are notified to all players
 - server test scored hits and does not apply shots from already dead players
 - server keeps track of player that have connected during the game and will show them as observers

 #### Client

-- notify who won last game
-- clients remove dead opponents
-- frags are notified to all players
 - number of players is notified

 ### Gameplay